Convert Devices to Passphrase-Based Encryption

 Step 3.
 Test the conversion (optional)

-2. Add the device to the Recovery Console with that passphrase or install the device on an additional machine in the restore-only mode
+2. Add the device to the Recovery Console with the passphrase

 If you have at least one backup session completed on the device, you can go even further and run a test restore.